 ‘Music in the school is outstanding’ – Independent Schools Inspectorate report.

 ‘Every child counts’ is as relevant in the Music department as it is everywhere else in school.
 Each child, no matter how new or experienced in singing or playing an instrument is offered every encouragement.
-The children may choose to be prepared the Associated Board of the Royal College of Music Examinations, or to develop their skills naturally.
+The children may choose to be prepared for the Associated Board of the Royal Schools of Music examinations, or to develop their skills naturally.

 The talents of our musicians are always carefully monitored in case there is the potential to become a music scholar for future schools.

 The music department offers an extensive choice of instrument lessons as well as opportunities to be part of an orchestra, with more advanced players forming smaller chamber groups or ensembles.
 As well as tuition in piano, violin and flute, pupils may choose from a wide selection of instruments including cor anglais, trumpet, guitar and drums.

 Cottesmore has three choirs.
 The youngest is from the Pre Prep where the children are encouraged and taught to sing from the age of 4.
 The largest is the school choir, where any child who enjoys singing and wishes to sing may do so.

 The third is our Chapel Choir, a group of singers who perform internationally, with 32 choristers lead by two Head Choristers.
 They perform on most Sundays in the school chapel and always in school concerts.
 The chapel choir is a working choir, regularly invited to perform for weddings, memorials and different public events at theatres, arts centres, churches and Cathedrals.
 Some of our European destinations have included Ephesus (as part of the Izmir Performing Arts Festival), Salzburg, Vienna, St Mark’s Venice, Verona, Florence, Monticatini and Barcelona cathedral.